Spiral Seashell Motif Crochet Pattern

 Shell:

-Rnd 6 (RS): With RS facing, join brown with sl st in same st that the last st from round 4 was worked into (see Fig 1).
-Sl st in each st around (do not work into the sides of the stitches on rounds 4 & 5), Fasten off
+Rnd 6 (RS): With RS facing, join B with sl st in st at base of last st of Rnd 4.
+Sl st in each st around.
+Fasten off.

-With yarn needle and brown yarn, and using Fig 1 and the main picture as a guide, embroider the spiral detail with a backstitch or running stitch.
-Start at the first stitch of the edging rnd and work inwards along the spiral pattern created by the stitches.
-Do not embroider along the stitches directly below row 5.
+Embroidery: With yarn needle and B, embroider spiral detail.
+Start at first stitch of Edging Rnd and work inwards along spiral pattern between rnds.
+Do not embroider along the line between Rnd 4 and Row 5.
 Working outwards again, add the perpendicular lines, increasing the space between them as you go.
 Weave in all loose ends.

-With yarn needle and brown yarn, and using Fig 2 as a guide, embroider the spiral detail with a backstitch or running stitch.
-Start at the top of the first stitch of row 5, work inwards along the spiral pattern created by the stitches.
-Do not embroider along the stitches directly below row 5.
+With yarn needle and B, embroider edging and spiral detail.
+Start at top of the first stitch of Row 5, work inwards, stitching just under the tops of sts of Row 5, then under tops of unworked sts of Rnd 4, and finally along spiral pattern between rnds.
+Do not embroider along the line between Rnd 4 and Row 5.
 Working outwards again, add the perpendicular lines, increasing the space between them as you go.
-Weave in all loose ends.
+Weave in all ends.

-I hope you enjoy the pattern!
-An ad-free, downloadable pdf of this pattern is also available in my Craftsy store for a $2 fee.
-The pdf includes the Spiral Seashell bag, square, and motif patterns.
-The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.
+I hope you enjoy this Spiral Seashell Motif crochet pattern.
+A downloadable pdf of this pattern is available on Ravelry for a small fee.
+The fee for the pdf format offsets the advertising revenue lost when you print or download the pattern rather than viewing it online.

 9 Comments